TracyGJG/transducer_lens/ReadMe.md

 - lensDemo: Demonstrates the _lens_ and _lensFn_ function as described below.

+- exampleOne: is a collection of _prediate_ and transform* functions used to perform the process that is the subject of the example.
+The functions are used by both implementations (*imperative* and *declarative\*) without alteration.
 - imperative: An example solved using conventional Array methods but incuring multiple passes over the array.
 - declarative: The same example problem as for _imperative_ but resolved using transducers.
 - temperatures.json: A raw data file for the imperative and declarative examples.